Emi Koussi: Climate and vegetation

 The Tibesti mountains feature a desert mountain climate.
 There are no weather stations close to Emi Koussi and the stations at lower elevations likely underestimate precipitation at higher elevations, but based on cloud cover data, a yearly precipitation of 80–120 mm has been estimated for Emi Koussi.
-Precipitation was higher in the past,it when the African monsoon expanded over the Sahara and drew moisture from the Mediterranean Sea to the Tibesti, The climate reflects both northerly and southerly influences and is distinct from that of the surrounding deserts.
+Precipitation was higher in the past, when the African monsoon expanded over the Sahara and drew moisture from the Mediterranean Sea to the Tibesti, The climate reflects both northerly and southerly influences and is distinct from that of the surrounding deserts.
 There is no evidence of nivation forms on Emi Koussi and the identification of periglacial landforms is questionable, although periglacial activity likely occurred in the Pleistocene and may continue to the present-day.
 Even during the Pleistocene, no part of the mountain had sub-freezing temperatures through the entire year.

 A number of diatom species have been identified in sediments left by the Era Kohor lake, including Cocconeis placentula, Cyclotella cyclopuncta, Cyclotella ocellata, Cymbella cistula, Cymbella leptoceros, Cymbella muelleri, Epithemia adnata, Fragilaria construens, Fragilaria pinnata, Gomphonema affine, Gomphonema parvulum, Navicula oblonga and Rhopalodia gibba.
 The diatom fauna appears to be unusual in comparison to other Saharan paleolakes, probably owing to the high elevation of the Emi Koussi lake.
 Cattail and water milfoil grew around the lake.

 Generally, in the Tibesti vegetation occurs in five different belts depending on elevation.
 On Emi Koussi, Erica arborea is found up to elevations of 2900 m, in the past it was probably more widespread.
 The summit region features montane vegetation, including Artemisia-Ephedra steppes which cover large parts of the caldera floor.
 The lava flows high on the mountain have characteristic environmental traits which allow the development of a particular vegetation.
 This vegetation encompasses Dichrocephala, Eragrostis, Erodium, Helichrysum as well as ferns, liverworts and mosses.
 Oldenlandia and Selaginella species grow at fumaroles.
 The caldera floor was used as a pasture for camels and goats.

 The wood rush Luzula tibestica is endemic on Emi Koussi.
 The fern Asplenium quezelii was discovered on Emi Koussi and at first thought to be endemic there before it was found to be identical to Asplenium daghestanicum, a species also previously considered to be endemic to Dagestan, more than 3800 km away from Emi Koussi.